jcmdln/cephadm-playbook/README.md

   defaults.
 If Ceph has default settings, **use them**.
 * If anything can be calculated reliably, do some math rather than providing a list or range of options.
+* Before deploying, users must feel safe that our `check.yml` play caught any potential issues.

 [ceph]: ceph.com